duniter/duniter/doc/Protocol.md

     HsLShAtzXTVxeUtQd7yi5Z5Zh4zNvbu8sTEZ53nfKcqY

-A public key is alway paired with a private key, which UCP will never deal with.
+A public key is always paired with a private key, which UCP will never deal with.
 UCP only deals with public keys and signatures.

 ### Identity